shakfu/py-js/README.md

 - **Assign Messages**.
 Responds to an `assign <varname> [x1, x2, ..., xN]` which is equivalent to `<varname> = [x1, x2, ..., xN]` in the python namespace.
 This is a way of creating variables in the objects python namespace using max message syntax.
 This produces no output from the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Call Messages**.
-Responds to a `call <func> arg1 arg2 ... argN` kind of message where `func` is a python callable in the py object's namespace.
+Responds to a `call <func> arg1 arg2 ... argN` kind of message where `func` is a python callable in the py3 object's namespace.
 This corresponds to the python `callable(*args)` syntax.
 This makes it easier to call python functions in a max-friendly way.
 If the callable does not variable arguments, it will alternatively try to apply the arguments as a list i.e. `call func(args)`.
 Future work will try make `call` correspond to a python generic function call: `<callable> [arg1 arg2 ... arg_n] [key1=val1 key2=val2 ... keyN=valN]`.
 This outputs results to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Pipe message**.
 Like a `call` in reverse, responds to a `pipe <arg> <f1> <f2> ... <fN>` message.
 In this sense, a value is *piped* through a chain of python functions in the objects namespace and returns the output to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.